evolutics/iftree/README.md

 # Iftree: Include File Tree

-Include file trees in your code, like `include_bytes!` and `include_str!`, but for arbitrary path patterns and custom file metadata.
+Include file trees in your code, like `include_bytes!` and `include_str!` for path patterns, with support for custom macros.

 This is useful for self-contained binaries that are easy to ship, as they include any file data such as web templates, game assets, etc.